Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 - Follow-up and recovery

-- The physical and psychological safety of victims
+- Physical and psychological safety of victims

 - Access to support services (psychological, medical, legal)

-- Assistance throughout the process
+- Accompaniment throughout the process

 XII.
 PROTECTION OF VICTIMS AND REPORTERS